 The Aquarium is currently open to the public.
 In response to COVID-19, we’ve made some essential changes to ensure a safe and enjoyable experience for all.

 An adult emperor angelfish has a dark stripe across its eye area.
 The stripe resembles a mask and is meant to confuse predators.
 Its body is vibrantly colored, with alternating stripes in blue and yellow.
 However, a juvenile looks so different from an adult that it was once believed to be a different type of angelfish.
 Its body is dark blue with white and electric blue rings.

 Male emperor angelfish are territorial, and they will defend their living space, as well as the few females they share it with.
 This area can be as large as 10,760 square feet.
-The males are so territorial that they may even attack other male emperor angelfish who try to enter their living space.
+Males may even attack other male emperor angelfish who try to enter their living space.

-Both males and females change color during courtship and mating.
+Learn more about the emperor angelfish!
+Did you know that both males and females change color during courtship and mating?

 Emperor angelfish can be found in coral reefs in the Pacific and Indian oceans, and have been reported off the coast of Hawaii.

 This fish is omnivorous, eating both small invertebrates and plants.
 It prefers sponges and algae.

 The emperor angelfish can grow to be up to 15 inches long.